How much should I contribute to my pension 40?

 Is £500,000 enough as a pension fund?

-As mentioned above, there are many factors in determining the correct amount of pension savings you should have.
+As mentioned above, there are many factors that determine the correct amount of pension savings you should have.
 By anyone’s standards, £500,000 is a lot of money.
-However, once you start doing some calculations, this can quickly run out.
+However, this can quickly run out once you start doing some calculations.

-This couple are planning to spend £50,000 per year in retirement and have both recently turned 65.
-Their average life expectancy suggests they will live to age 90, which is 25 years away.
+This couple is planning to spend £50,000 per year in retirement and have both recently turned 65.
+Their average life expectancy suggests they will live to age 90, 25 years away.

 Of course, they will also benefit from long term investment returns on their £500,000.
 Assume they make 5% per year for the next 25 years (this would of course vary massively but 5% as an average is simple to follow).

-Calculating this through, it shows that this couple run out of money at age 79, only 14 years after they have retired.
-Therefore, clearly £500,000 was not enough to fund their lifestyle and in this scenario there would need to be discussions about spending less, taking more risk with their investments, or finding another source of income.
+Calculating this through shows that this couple ran out of money at age 79, only 14 years after they retired.
+Therefore, clearly £500,000 was not enough to fund their lifestyle, and in this scenario, there would need to be discussions about spending less, taking more risk with their investments, or finding another source of income.

 How much pension should I have at 50?

-Many people would dream of retiring in their 50s.
+Many people dream of retiring in their 50s.
 In reality, the retirement age is getting later because we are living longer.
-This is one of the reasons why the normal minimum pension age is being increased to 57 from 55.
+This is one reason why the normal minimum pension age is being increased to 57 from 55.

-At age 50, you should already have significant pension savings from your working life, and should not be playing catch up.
-The most effective way to estimate how much you should have is by using cashflow planning.
+At age 50, you should already have significant pension savings from your working life and not be playing catch up.
+The most effective way to estimate how much you should have is by using cash flow planning.

-As mentioned above, our cashflow planning software is extremely beneficial for those starting retirement, but it is also setup to assist those 10-15 years from retirement and trying to ensure they are putting enough away each month to achieve their retirement goals.
+As mentioned above, our cash flow planning software is extremely beneficial for those starting retirement.
+It is also set up to assist those 10 – 15 years from retirement trying to ensure they are putting enough away each month to achieve their retirement goals.

-Pension contributions can be factored into your scenario on the system so that we can simulate the rest of your working years as well as your retirement.
+Pension contributions can be factored into your scenario on the system so that we can simulate the rest of your working years and your retirement.
 That way, we can analyse whether your current pension savings are sufficient or whether you need to increase your contributions.

-Of course, every situation is different and no two people’s lives follow the same path.
-However, there are studies that can estimate how much you will need as pension income in retirement to live comfortably.
+Of course, every situation is different, and no two people’s lives follow the same path.
+However, some studies can estimate how much you will need as pension income in retirement to live comfortably.

 Pensions and Lifetime Savings Association conduct extensive research into the Retirement Living Standards and update their figures regularly to factor in aspects such as inflation.

-There are many different statistics that have come from their research.
-You can view their website Pension and Life Savings Association.
+Their research has produced many different statistics.
+You can view their website, Pension and Life Savings Association.

 The overall figures show how much income is required to live a minimum, moderate or comfortable lifestyle in the UK.
-These are broken down into values for a single person as well as for a couple.
+These are broken down into values for a single person and a couple.
 The latest figures are as follows:

 Minimum